General Information About Testicular Cancer

 - Health history can affect the risk of developing testicular cancer.

-- Possible signs of testicular cancer include swelling or discomfort in the scrotum.
+- Signs and symptoms of testicular cancer include swelling or discomfort in the scrotum.

 - Tests that examine the testicles and blood are used to detect (find) and diagnose testicular cancer.